RuriYS/Timeline/README.md

-# EventHorizon
+# Timeline

-EventHorizon is a Discord bot built with [DiscordGO](https://github.com/bwmarrin/discordgo) that logs all activities within your Discord server and saves it to a database.
+Timeline is a Discord bot built with [DiscordGO](https://github.com/bwmarrin/discordgo) that logs all activities within your Discord server and saves it to a database.
 This project is currently a work in progress (WIP) and aims to provide robust logging capabilities to help server administrators keep track of events, messages, and user activities.

 ## Features